Myrtle Springs, TX Demographics

 A map of Myrtle Springs's Population by Race

-Of the 1,860 places in Texas, Myrtle Springs is the 998th most populous.
+Myrtle Springs is ranked the 1152nd most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Myrtle Springs was ranked the 998th most populous place in the 2020 Census.

 Myrtle Springs's White Population